img

 What Healing Can Look Like After Feeling Never Enough in an Affair

 Healing doesn’t mean forgetting the affair ever happened.
 Rather, it means learning from it and using that experience to grow.
-As you begin to prioritize your emotional needs:
+Healing from a never enough affair partner dynamic begins with:

 • You stop accepting the bare minimum